 It is important to remember that MetaMask isn't just used on the Ethereum mainnet.
 It's true, that's where a lot of the most popular applications are, and as the network scales, that should continue to be the case, but from the beginning, MetaMask has been designed to be open and modifiable to the world.
 This means it can be used on any Ethereum-compatible blockchain network--and there are a lot of those.

-With that in mind, this article will seek to give an explanation regarding tokens that is inclusive of this multi-chain reality, especially given how much activity happens on non-mainnet chains through MetaMask.
+With that in mind, this article will seek to give an explanation regarding tokens that acknowledges this multi-chain reality, especially given how much activity happens on non-mainnet chains through MetaMask.

 One of the most basic features of blockchain technology is the ability to track assets moving between parties; it is for this reason it's also called distributed ledger technology: in the end, it's all a series of ledgers being synced across the network.
 How do we track those assets?
 Well, they need to be quantified in some way: enter tokens.